Chapter 7 : Cats & Dogs

 "Of what?"
 I wondered aloud as I followed, carefully avoiding the small drops of blood on the stairs.

-Octavius let out a snort of derision, but didn't say anything but the answer to the door knocker's question.
+Octavius let out a snort of derision, but didn't say anything except the answer to the door knocker's question.
 He clanged straight up to bed without so much as a goodnight.
 I curled up in an armchair to give Fifi enough time to clean herself up and get in bed so I wouldn't have to endure any unpleasantness.
 When I finally wandered up to bed, I still hadn't been able to think of a logical reason Fifi should be jealous.

 Previous Chapter Next Chapter